 |zfs.use_refquota||string||zfs driver||same as volume.zfs.zfs_requota||storage||Use refquota instead of quota for space|

 Storage volume configuration keys can be set using the lxc tool with:

 lxc storage volume set [<remote>:]<pool> <volume> <key> <value>

-LXD supports using ZFS, btrfs, LVM or just plain directories for storage of images and containers.
+LXD supports using ZFS, btrfs, LVM or just plain directories for storage of images, instances and custom volumes.

 Where possible, LXD tries to use the advanced features of each system to optimize operations.

 |Optimized image storage||no||yes||yes||yes||yes|

 |Optimized snapshot creation||no||yes||yes||yes||yes|

 |Copy on write||no||yes||yes||yes||yes|